 Lake Chicot is the largest natural lake in Arkansas, an oxbow of the Mississippi River in Chicot County - a shallow, fertile delta lake with soft muddy substrate and highly variable water clarity.
 The conditions at Lake Chicot set specific requirements for every dock, pier, bulkhead, and retaining wall built along its shoreline.

 The reservoir conditions at Lake Chicot - a shallow, fertile delta lake with soft muddy substrate and highly variable water clarity - shape construction requirements at every waterfront property.
 Seasonal changes require adjustable or floating systems at shallow-approach sites.
-Army Corps of Engineers permits govern construction on these Corps-managed reservoirs.
+Shore Protect Team handles all required coordination for construction on these waterways.

 Shore Protect Team provides Bank Stabilization Services in Lake Chicot, AR.
-We build dock and pier systems designed for the seasonal water level operating range, construct bulkheads and retaining walls for shoreline protection, and install marine piling for boat lifts.
-Permit applications to the reservoir authority and Army Corps are part of our project process.
+We build dock and pier systems designed for the seasonal water level operating range, construct bulkheads and retaining walls for shoreline protection, and install marine piling for boat lifts. required coordination to the reservoir authority and federally managed are part of our project process.

 Shore Protect Team offers bank stabilization services in Lake Chicot, AR for residential and commercial waterfront properties on Lake Chicot.
 Our work covers bulkhead construction and repair, pier and dock installation, retaining wall construction, seawall protection, boardwalks, bridges, marine piling, structure repair and maintenance, and waterfront demolition.
 Each Lake Chicot, AR project is assessed for a shallow, fertile delta lake with soft muddy substrate and highly variable water clarity before work begins.